-Before 1885 Swink had been growing a type of muskmelon, this melon was larger than a cantaloupe of those days.
-The Netted Gem Cantaloupe was introduced in about 1887.
-These cantaloupes were sold to miners in Leadville, Colorado and were packed in previously used wooden shipping barrels and used shipping crates.
-This was the beginning of shipping Rocky Ford Cantaloupes to distant local markets.
+Swink began experimenting with growing a muskmelon- a bit larger cousin to the cantaloupe that was originally grown in parts of the Middle East.
+The cantaloupe we know today- called the Netted Gem- was introduced in about 1887.
+These cantaloupes were sold to miners in Leadville, Colorado, packed in previously-used wooden shipping barrels and shipping crates.
+This was the beginning of shipping Rocky Ford Cantaloupes throughout Colorado.

 In 1895, the first train carload of Rocky Ford Cantaloupe was sent to St. Louis in a successful experiment with out-of-state shipping.
 The following year, several loads were shipped to the East Coast.
 Within a short time, Rocky Ford Cantaloupes were being shipped as far away as New York and started appearing on menus of the city’s finest restaurants.
 They soon became known as World Famous Rocky Ford Cantaloupe.

 In 2011, The Rocky Ford Growers Association™ was formed to protect Rocky Ford Cantaloupe farmers and the consumers who love the sweet and juicy melons they grow.
 Rocky Ford Growers Association™ member farms must produce melons within the boundaries of the Rocky Ford growing region: Otero County and Crowley County south of the Colorado Canal.